UWCS/rs118/README.md

 # RS118: UWCS Learns Rust

-A short intro to Rust course, with notes and workshops.
+A short 3-part intro to Rust course adapted from The Book, including CHIP-8 and Raytracing tutorials aimed at beginners.

+## Related Repos:
+- tic-tac-toe
+- CHIP-8
+- Raytracer